Monomial tropical cones for multicriteria optimization: Introduction

 In the remainder of this introduction we will give an outline of the present article.
 Section~\ref{sec:tropical} starts out with the basic notions from tropical convexity.
 Our first main result, Theorem~\ref{thm:complementary-cones}, states that monomial tropical cones always come in pairs, one with respect to $\max$ and the other with respect to $\min$ as the tropical addition.
 This can be seen as a generalization of Alexander duality of monomial ideals \cite[\S5.2]{MillerSturmfels:2005}.
 The subsequent Section~\ref{sec:upper-bound} is devoted to deriving an upper bound for the number of generators of the dual monomial tropical cone in terms of the number of generators of the primal tropical cone.
 This follows from the tropical upper bound theorem of Allamigeon, Gaubert and Katz \cite{AllamigeonGaubertKatz:2011}.
 As an additional contribution we give a variant of their proof, which is rather short.
 The main ingredient is McMullen's upper bound theorem for classical convex polytopes \cite{McMullen:1970}, which comes in by lifting to real Puiseux series.
-We also discuss the work of Kaplan et al.\ \cite{KaplanEtAl:2008} which shows that, for fixed $d$, that upper bound can actually be attained, at least asymptotically.
+The special case of monomial tropical cones can also be derived from~\cite[Theorem 6.3]{BayerPeevaSturmfels:1998} or \cite{KaplanEtAl:2008}.
+The latter additionally shows that, for fixed $d$, that upper bound can actually be attained, at least asymptotically.
+This has already been applied in multicriteria optimization~\cite{KLV2015}, and it is used to determine the complexity of the algorithm.
 The Section~\ref{sec:computing-nondominated-set} is devoted to describing our main algorithm, Algorithm~\ref{algo:non-dominated-set}, which computes the nondominated set of a discrete multicriteria optimization problem.
+This provides a new point of view on the redundancy elimination and redundancy avoidance schemes developed in~\cite{PrzybylskiGandibleuxEhrgott:2010,KLV2015}.
 We end that section with a complexity analysis and one complete example arising from a multicriteria knapsack problem.
 The paper closes with Section~\ref{sec:concluding}, which contains a few remarks concerning the relationship of our results with topics in commutative algebra and some open problems.
 There is an established connection between discrete optimization and commutative algebra; e.g., see~\cite{DeLoeraHemmeckeKoeppe:2013}.
 Hence it seems promising to study possible applications of our algorithm to topics in algebra, but this is beyond the scope of the present paper.